deliteser112/eclipse-platform-releng-buildtools/docs/authentication-framework.md

 *  `AUTH_PUBLIC_OR_INTERNAL`: Allows anyone access, as long as they use OAuth to authenticate.
 Also allows access from App Engine task-queue.
-Note that OAuth client ID still needs to be whitelisted in the config file for OAuth-based authentication to succeed.
+Note that OAuth client ID still needs to be allow-listed in the config file for OAuth-based authentication to succeed.
 This is mainly used by the proxy.

 ### Action setting golden files